SiliconLabs/peripheral_examples/README.md

 ## Reporting Bugs/Issues and Posting Questions and Comments ##

+All examples in this repo is are considered EVALUATION QUALITY, meaning this code has been minimally tested to ensure that it builds with the specified dependencies and is suitable as a demonstration for evaluation purposes only.
+This code will be maintained at the sole discretion of Silicon Labs.

 To report bugs in the peripheral example projects, please create a new "Issue" in the "Issues" section of this repo.
 Please reference the board, project, and source files associated with the bug, and reference line numbers.
 If you are proposing a fix, also include information on the proposed fix.
 Silicon Labs engineers will address bugs and push them to the public repository periodically.